TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Related Work

 \section{Related Work}

-Vision-Language-Action models (VLAs) represent a promising approach to robotic control.
-They adapt large pretrained Vision-Language Models (VLMs)~\citep{liu2023visualinstructiontuning, karamcheti2024prismaticvlmsinvestigatingdesign, chen2024internvlscalingvisionfoundation} to robotic control~\citep{oxe2024, khazatsky2024droid} by fine-tuning on action-labeled data.
-This process enables them to translate language instructions and visual context into grounded actions.
-Early VLA models explore various strategies for connecting VLMs with action generation~\citep{ahn2022icanisay}.
-RT-2~\citep{rt22023arxiv} tokenizes actions as part of the model's output vocabulary, whereas RoboFlamingo~\citep{li2024visionlanguagefoundationmodelseffective} uses a separate continuous action head.
-Recent work, such as $\pi_0$~\citep{black2024pi_0} and CogAct~\citep{li2024cogactfoundationalvisionlanguageactionmodel}, further integrates a denoising policy with a VLM to improve action execution accuracy.

-Bimanual manipulation policies are essential for enabling robots to perform complex tasks that require coordinated two-handed control, such as folding laundry~\citep{bersch2011bimanual, avigal2022speedfolding}, assembling parts~\citep{stavridis2018bimanual}, or wiping the plate~\cite{black2025pi, chi2024universalmanipulationinterfaceinthewild}.
+Bimanual manipulation policies are essential to enable robots to perform complex tasks that require coordinated two-handed control, such as folding laundry~\citep{bersch2011bimanual, avigal2022speedfolding}, assembling parts~\citep{stavridis2018bimanual}, or wiping the plate~\citep{black2025pi, chi2024universalmanipulationinterfaceinthewild}.
 Learning effective bimanual policies is challenging due to high-dimensional, tightly coupled action spaces and the scarcity of high-quality bimanual demonstrations~\citep{lee2020learning, xie2020deepimitationlearningbimanual}.
-Consequently, specialist methods, such as Diffusion policy~\citep{chi2023diffusion} and ACT~\citep{zhao2023learning}, trained only on target-task demonstrations, struggle on precise, long-horizon bimanual tasks~\citep{black2024pi_0}.
+Consequently, specialist methods, such as Diffusion policy~\citep{chi2023diffusion} and ACT~\citep{zhao2023learning}, trained only on target-task demonstrations, struggle on precise, long-horizon tasks.

-To mitigate data scarcity, prior work has largely pursued a straightforward approach: training a single, unified model through large-scale bimanual data collection and computationally intensive pretraining.
-RDT-1B~\citep{liu2024rdt} is fine-tuned on over $6$K bimanual episodes after extensive pretraining on the large-scale OXE dataset~\citep{oxe2024}, reportedly requiring a month on $48$ H100 GPUs.
-Similarly, $\pi_0$~\citep{black2024pi_0} relies on a $10,000$-hour proprietary dataset with substantial computational cost.
-Moreover, because their data are not publicly accessible, reproducibility and broader adoption are limited.
+Recent works have explored various architectures for bimanual control to explicitly model the inter-dependencies between arms~\citep{lee2024interact, kobayashi2025bivlabilateralcontrolbasedimitation}, or focus on high-level language planning via VLM~\citep{10831380}.
+Anybimanual~\citep{lu2025anybimanualtransferringunimanualpolicy} introduces a high-level skill manager to coordinate primitives and visual aligner to mask 3D voxels for decoupled policies, benefiting from both high-level managing and architectural inductive bias.
+While promising, it is difficult to generalize these methods, as they are often limited to small-scale scenarios, handle only low-dexterity tasks, or backbone constraints~\citep{DBLP:journals/corr/abs-2407-00278, shridhar2022peract}.